Let’s get technical! “An Irrefutable

 THIS WEEK’S SPECIAL OFFER FOR YOUR CONSIDERATION

 Aikido Journal has created a definitive set of 3 downloadable source materials that thoroughly document Morihei Ueshiba’s 1938 Training Manual titled “Budo.”
 This set includes (1) Morihiro Saito’s 43-minute video recreating all of the 50 techniques of “Budo” in high resolution, (2) Saito Sensei’s illustrated textbook titled “Budo: Commentary on Morihei Ueshiba’s 1938 Training Manual” in PDF format, and (3) a PDF facsimile copy of the original Japanese book.
-This special offer is available only through Saturday, April 20, for the discounted price of $24.95.
+This offer is available for the discounted price of $24.95.

 For those who prefer to receive the physical editions of these products, we offer a hard copy of “Takemusu Aikido Special Edition – Commentary on Morihei Ueshiba’s 1938 Training Manual,” and Morihiro Saito Sensei’s “Budo” DVD, a detailed analysis of each of “Budo” 50 techniques.
 The set price for these two products shipped to you is $34.95.